Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 zokrates export-verifier
 ```

 The Solidity program is called `verifier.sol`.
-The exact mechanism to run it depends on your Ethereum development environment.
 Here is how you do it using the [HardHat](https://hardhat.org/) environment:

 1. Install the environment [as explained here](https://hardhat.org/tutorial/setting-up-the-environment.html)